Stackclash/5e-vault/3. The Party/2. Session Logs/Welcome to Barovia.md

 ---
 Party: Curse of Strahd
+date: 2023-07-08T00:00:00.000-05:00
-QuickNotes: Players were drawn together by mysterious fog and lured by the ghosts of two children into a haunted mansion.
+summary: Players were drawn together by mysterious fog and lured by the ghosts of two children into a haunted mansion.
 ---
 # Preparation
 - How to get the players to the town of Barovia?